apache/incubator-devlake-website/docs/02-QuickStart/04-DeveloperSetup.md

 3. Install Go packages

     ```sh
 	  go get
     ```

-4. Copy the sample config file to new local file:
+4. Replace the devlake module with the current project path
     ```sh
+    go mod edit -replace github.com/apache/incubator-devlake=./
+    ```

+5. Copy the sample config file to new local file:

+    ```sh
     cp .env.example .env
     ```

-5. Update the following variables in the file `.env`:
+6. Update the following variables in the file `.env`:

     * `DB_URL`: Replace `mysql:3306` with `127.0.0.1:3306`

-6. Start the MySQL and Grafana containers:
+7. Start the MySQL and Grafana containers:

     > Make sure the Docker daemon is running before this step.